GSA/idmanagement.gov/_implement/yubikey-guide.md

 **What are Platform Authenticators and how come I can’t use my smartphone to enroll a security key?**

-1. Platform authenticators (aka Internal Authenticators) - These are devices that you typically own, such as smartphones and laptops.
+1. Platform authenticators, aka Internal Authenticators - These are devices that you typically own, such as smartphones and laptops.
 Depending on the hardware and software version they meet the FIDO2 standards, which allow you to prove your identity using methods like a PIN, your fingerprint, or facial recognition, utilizing the built-in